What is financial planning – Meaning, Steps, types in 2023

 - Liquid mutual funds

-- Ultra short term debt funds
+- Ultra short-term debt funds

-Medium term financial planning
+Medium-term financial planning

 You should also consider investing into Gold to diversify your portfolio.

-Best options for medium term investment
+Best options for medium-term investment

 - Equity mutual funds

-Long term financial planning
+Long-term financial planning

-Be smart, Invest in right instruments like good quality stocks and equity mutual funds early in your life to enjoy the power of compounding.
-Plan for your retirement early by investing in instruments like NPS and PPF in your career so that it doesn’t become burden for you when it eventually arrives.
+Be smart, Invest in the right instruments like good quality stocks and equity mutual funds early in your life to enjoy the power of compounding.
+Plan for your retirement early by investing in instruments like NPS and PPF in your career so that it doesn’t become a burden for you when it eventually arrives.

-Best options for long term investment
+Best options for long-term investment